yuliusardian/yuliusardian/README.md

 ### Hi there 👋

+Yo 👋 !
+My name is : Yulius Ardian Febrianto.
+I was born on Yogyakarta, Indonesia in 1996

+🔭 I’m currently working on tech service company based on Jakarta for almost 5 years and promoted as a Back-end Leader since 1 Apr 2022

+🌱 I’m currently learning how to manage team, growing team, and more important is giving my team idea when they get stucked in code.

+📫 How to reach me ?
+You can reach me at me@yuliusardian.com :)

+⚡ Fun fact: I love golden retriever !
+How cute they are

 <!--
 **yuliusardian/yuliusardian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.